Q. What do I do if there is an incident at an event or club activity?

 Or is on member business and is involved in an accident?

 His or her own insurance should cover personal injury or damage to the vehicle.
-If the member were named in a liability suit in these circumstances, it would be covered.
-Note: Coverage is included for the official business of the member but does not include transportation of athletes to or from events, without an additional underwriting and premium.
+If the member were named in a liability suit stemming from an auto accident, in these circumstances, the claim would be covered through the hired and non-owned auto liability coverage.
+Note: Coverage is included for the official business of the member, but does not include transportation of athletes to or from events, without an additional underwriting and premium.
 15-passenger vans are entirely excluded from any coverage.
+The RRCA recommends that you take out the collision insurance offered by any company that you rent an auto from.

 Q. How can a member insure its equipment?